 Our passion is helping couples.

 We're a group of some of the best trained couples therapists across the USA (and in Europe, Australia, and South Africa, too.)

-Jennifer Elkins, MA is a cognitive-behavioral therapist with Advanced training in the Gottman of couples therapy and Emotionally Focused couples therapy.
-Practicing in Sarasota, Florida, she works with all couples and specializes in treating Attention Deficit Disorder in relationship.
+Rebecca Lanieris a marriage and family therapist with Advanced training in the Gottman of couples therapy.
+Practicing in Naples, Florida, she works with all couples and specializes in treating affairs in relationship.